fuse-box/fuse-box/README.md

 It behaves exactly the same in browser and on server, including circular dependencies resolution.
 Surely, it works in node as well.

-# Fuse it all
+# Let's Fuse

-## Anything
+## Simplicity is the key

 The concept of FuseBox is simple.
-Bundle anything with minimum configuration.
+Bundle anything for frontend and server without a headache.
+No configuration required!

 You can point your files to a typescript file or to a javascript file.
 It will understand `es6` import statements as well.
 You need, however, use [BabelPlugin](#babel-plugin) to transpile it.

 ## Typescript

 Typescript does not require any external plugin or configuration.
-Make sure you have typescript compiler installed
+Just make sure you have typescript compiler installed

 ```bash
 npm install typescript --save-dev